repodio/react-native-scrubber/README.md

 `value` | Number | The current value of the video/audio.
 `bufferedValue` | Number | The current buffered value of the video/audio.
 `totalDuration` | Number | The total duration of the video/audio (Needed to calculated animations within the scrubber). **Note** If you supply a totalDuration of 0 the starting and ending number will display both as `--:--` since we require the totalDuration to display those numbers.
+`onSlidingStart` | Function | Optional callback that is called when the user starts scrubbing.
+`onSlide` | Function | Optional callback that is called while the user is scrubbing.
+The callback takes the current scrubbing position in seconds as its first argument.
 `onSlidingComplete` | Function | Callback that is called when the user releases the slider, regardless if the value has changed.
+The callback takes the current scrubbing position in seconds as its first argument.
 `trackBackgroundColor` | String | Hex color representing the color of the background (Unfilled) track `trackColor` | String | Hex color representing the color of the foregroud (Filled) track.
 `bufferedTrackColor` | String | Hex color representing the color of the buffered track which sits inbetween the background track and the progress track.